zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_02_en-US_BIOLOGICAL_TOPOLOGY.md

 The RTM Unified Field Framework reveals that biological systems do not have arbitrary network topologies.
 Evolution has converged on the discrete topological bands predicted by RTM physics.

 Key insight: Living systems are constrained by the same vacuum topology that governs fundamental physics.
-Biology explores the space of allowed configurations — the five topological bands.
+Biology explores the space of allowed configurations, the five topological bands.

 ### 1.2 Key Results from Simulations